Compressing a scene into such a limited square ratio like that of Instagram and still get amazing aesthetics is something that deserves much credit.

 Chris Connolly maneuvers a wide arrange of styles and is a complete joy to follow.
 Some of his work may even fit into what Contemporary Art is defined for.

-As any innovation in photography, Instagram has been criticized and even rejected by many photographers.
+As any innovation in photography, many photographers have criticized and even rejected Instagram.
 The main criticism has been around the overwhelming amount of images posted online daily by its everyday growing population.
-Nevertheless, we have found that Instagram is a great place for seeking and following inspiration.
+Nevertheless, we have found that Instagram is great for seeking and following inspiration.